 Based on the famous novel by Emily Bronte, Wuthering Heights became the first self-penned Number 1 by a female artist in UK chart history when released in 1978 and refers to the Yorkshire Moors that are at the heart of the story.

 Bonus: Kate Bush is all about shoutouts to famous places, mentioning Wheeler Street in Oxford in her 2011 50 Words for Snow album track Snowed in at Wheeler Street.
 A duet with Elton John where the two act as time travelling lovers, the song also goes international, referencing Paris, Ancient Rome and 9/11 in New York.

-Ed Sheeran returned to the Official Singles Chart on January 13 with two huge new songs Shape of You and Castle on the Hill.
+Ed Sheeran returned to the Official Singles Chart in January 2017 with two huge new songs Shape of You and Castle on the Hill.

 Castle on the Hill references Ed's time growing up in Framlingham in Suffolk.
 And guess what one of the market town's most recognizable attractions is?
 Yep, a bloomin' big castle.

 Once he spots it, Framlingham Castle reminds Ed he isn't far away from home.
 Even if he did break his leg there, get drunk and not kiss very well, it's home.